IronCoreLabs/ironcore-alloy/TSC_ALLOY_MIGRATION_GUIDE.md

 ### Step 3 (optional): Bulk rekey to V5

-EDEKs that have been rekeyed can be pretty reliably identified by byte 5 being `0x02` and byte 6 being `0x00`, V3 was raw protobuf at those positions and won't likely match.
+EDEKs that have been rekeyed can be reliably identified by byte 5 being `0x02` and byte 6 being `0x00`, V3 was raw protobuf at those positions and won't likely match.
+It won't hurt to rekey something already in the target format.
 So a query to find V3 EDEKs that need to be rekeyed would be something like:

 ```psql
 SELECT * FROM documents WHERE substring(edek FROM 5 FOR 2) != '\x0200'::bytea;